CMTA/CMTAT/doc/modules/mint.md

 ## Rationale

 Traditional securities could be issued in different ways.
-Bonds are usually issues all at once.
+Bonds are usually issued all at once.
 Normal shares could be issued several times, when the issuer wants to raise more capital.
 ETF shares are continuously issued on demand.
-The Mint Module covers issuance scenarios for CMTA Token specification.
+The Mint Module covers scenarios for CMTA Token specification when the issuer needs to create new tokens in response to securities issuances

 ## API for Ethereum